 Content: This subject is designed to acquaint the student with a wide variety of dermatological conditions, particularly those affecting the lower limb.
 Topics include psoriasis, infections and infestations, lichen planus, bullous diseases disorders of pigmentation, pupura, vasculitis and cutaneous manifestations of systemic disease.
-Assessment: 2 hr written examination at the end of the term in which the lectures are given the lectures are given.
+Assessment: 1 hr written examination at the end of the term in which the lectures are held.
 References: GIBBS Richard C 1979 Skin diseases of the feet.
 Warren H. Green Inc. SAMMITZ M H 1981 Cutaneous disorders of the lower extremities.
 J B Lippincott Co.

-CH400 Podiatry Elective Contact Hours: 56 (2×2 hours per week over three terms).
+CH400 Podiatry Elective

+Contact Hours: 56 (2×2 hours per week over three terms).
 There is no formal teaching in the subject, but students are allocated time for private study as above.

-Prerequisite: All 1st & 2nd year subjects.
+Prerequisites: All 2nd year subjects.